JetPunk: Membership

 Only users of the site are allowed to create quizzes and acquire badges for playing certain ones, although basic registration is free.
 Users can also acquire a JetPunk Premium membership that allows access to certain features of the site, such as Quiz Analytics, as well as the removal of ads on the site.

 Popularity

-As of October 2025, the website's quizzes have been played over 1.3 billion times.
-The site's most popular quiz, the "Countries of the World Quiz", has been played over 42 million times.
+As of June 2026, the website's quizzes have been played over 1.5 billion times.
+The site's most popular quiz, the "Countries of the World Quiz", has been played almost 47 million times.
 The site has also been mentioned in the Hindustan Times as a "great trivia hotspot", and some of its geography quizzes have been featured in various YouTube videos, including one by British YouTuber GeoWizard.

 TikTok has become a popular spot for sharing JetPunk, in which many people will upload timelapsed videos of themselves completing JetPunk quizzes for their audiences, typically of quizzes where one "fills in" a map with their answers.
 The JetPunk tag on TikTok has over 46 million views as of May 2023.